Diane Tucker

 INTERVIEW: Filmmaker Havana Marking On The Dangers Of Being An 'Afghan Star' (VIDEO)

 All over the earth, people once danced in public.
-It's a universal image of joy -- like those two barefoot kids who danced in the rain during the finale of the Oscar-winning film Slumdog Millionaire.
+It's a universal image of joy -- just think of those two barefoot children dancing at the end of the Oscar-winning film Slumdog Millionaire.
 But in Afghanistan, where music was banned for five years by the Taliban and was considered sacrilegious by the Mujahideen, you can risk your life dancing and singing in public.

 That's why I found it so incredible that for several years the most popular TV show in Afghanistan has been an American Idol-style series called Afghan Star.
 Eleven million Afghans have watched this talent competition, most voting via cell phone for their favorite contestant.
 For many of the show's fans, it was their first encounter with the democratic process.
 Yesterday I spoke with journalist Havana Marking, who followed the show's third season to produce a documentary of the same name, Afghan Star.
 This absorbing film -- her first feature documentary -- won the Directing and Audience Awards at Sundance's 2009 World Documentary competition.